-This academic year we have offered all of our traditional courses in a hybrid format, as the Business Department has done, and seen our unduplicated headcount increase slightly We continue to get numerous inquiries about taking qualifying courses that enable students with degrees to qualify for the uniform CPA exam, so our plan is to continue to monitor and stay close to the California State Board of Accountancy requirements.
+This academic year we have offered all of our traditional courses in a hybrid format, as the Business Department has done, and seen our unduplicated headcount decrease slightly from 3,004 to 2,612.

+We continue to get numerous inquiries about taking qualifying courses that enable students with degrees to qualify for the uniform CPA exam, so our plan is to continue to monitor and stay close to the California State Board of Accountancy requirements.